Substitute for Brown Sugar in Chocolate Chip Cookies: Top Alternatives

 Pro Tips If you’re looking to create a chewy cookie be careful not to overbake and underbake the cookies in order to keep the moisture.

 For a comprehensive recipe that is specifically designed to make cookies with no brown sugar, try this recipe for chocolate chip cookies with no brown sugar.
-It’s a great source for putting these substitutes into action and making tasty cookies everyone is sure to enjoy.
+It’s a great source for putting these substitutes into action and making tasty cookies that everyone is sure to enjoy.

 2. Honey